Higher Ground (TV series): Students

 The daughter of a neglectful and indifferent mother and sexually abusive step-father, Shelby began running away from home at the age of 15.
 Living on the streets and always on the run, Shelby turned to prostitution as means of survival, and began abusing drugs.
-Regardless of Shelby's lengths, her mother eventually located her and took her home.
-However, upon finding that she could no longer control Shelby, nor help her with her emotional problems, Shelby's mother sent her daughter to Mount Horizon.
+Her mother eventually located her and took her home.
+Upon finding that she could no longer control Shelby, nor help her with her emotional problems, Shelby's mother sent her to Mount Horizon.
 At Horizon, Shelby has a bitter and sarcastic attitude, taking her pain out on others and creating several negative relationships with many students.
 As the series progresses, Shelby slowly starts opening up to Scott, Daisy, and the counselors.